Classification in space

 Evaluation

 Now comes the evaluation part.
 Normally, you are interested in a number of performance metrics capturing how good the model is.
 Among the most common ones are accuracy and Cohen’s kappa score.
 Accuracy captures the fraction of correct predictions, i.e., how many labels in the predicted array equal the known labels.
-Kappa score It is seen as a more robust metric but not straightforwardly interpretable.
+Kappa score is seen as a more robust metric but not straightforwardly interpretable.

 1accuracy = metrics.accuracy_score(pred, y_test)